 It consists of three components aimed at refurbishing and extending the promoter’s transmission network.
 In terms of new assets, the project includes 308 km of 161 kV lines, 5 km of 63 kV underground cables and 1 substation.
 It also includes the refurbishment of 289 km of 161 kV lines, and the refurbishment/enlargement of eight substations.
 As of end-2018, the project is still in construction phase.

 The EU-AITF grant is being used to subsidise the interest rate of the EIB’s EUR 32m loan to the Republic of Benin and EUR 3m loan to the Republic of Togo.
 The grant amount of EUR 12.25m was necessary to reach the concessionality levels required for the two HIPC countries.
-With the Project facing important implementation delays, only EUR 25.5m has been disbursed so far.
-Combined with the decrease of the interest rates, only EUR 1.2m of the subsidy has been used.
+EUR 33.5m has been disbursed so far and only EUR 1.2m of the subsidy has been used.